German trawler V 303 Tannenberg

-V 303 Tannenberg was a German fishing trawler that was requistioned in the Second World War by the Kriegsmarine for use as a vorpostenboot.
+V 303 Tannenberg was a German fishing trawler that was requisitioned in the Second World War by the Kriegsmarine for use as a vorpostenboot.
 She was returned to her owners post war.
 In 1958, she was re-engined and converted to a cargo ship.
 In 1970 she was sold to Greece and renamed Panaghia.
 She was sold to Panama in 1975 and was renamed Nikos then Chantal.
 She was wrecked in 1978.